 As a parent, you want the best for your student’s education, and to surround them with mentors who go above and beyond the status quo.
 Tanner is that kind of mentor.
 He is passionate about education reform and believes in a future where all students have access to the learning options that best fit their needs.
 As a student himself, Tanner always learned best in a problem-solving and project-based environment, and he loves creating similar experiences for others.
 With all this in mind, Tanner is very excited to have the chance to mentor your student.

-Language Arts & Writing Mentor
+Second Language Mentor

 As you know, it’s hard for your student to get excited about learning something (especially a second language) unless the person teaching them is excited, too.
 That’s where Cara comes in: Her passion for learning and teaching languages has been a guiding force throughout her entire life.
 She learned to speak Spanish, German, and Russian all before she finished college, and later had opportunities to practice each by traveling throughout California, Germany, and Russia.
 Cara loves working with youth and looks forward to mentoring your student.